MacStrelioff/macstrelioff.github.io/MacStrelioff_Source/content/author/admin/_index.md

 TODO:

 - Update website:
+- - "Cracking the coding interview" Ch V to update project bios on webpage
 - - Change bio as to not pidgeonhole myself?
 - - Change project descriptions to answer common interview questions 'tell me about X project'
 - - Change bio page to be product focused